emorydunn/CaptureOneScripts/README.md

 _Note_: Due to a change in how [Capture One returns favorites][favorite_order] in 10+ this script only works in Capture One 9.

 [favorite_order]: https://emorydunn.com/2018/02/27/Capture-One-Collections-and-AppleScript

+### Smart Album For Selection

+Creates a smart album from the name of the selected album.

+There are two parameters for configuring the search terms:

+- `theDeliniator`, default `_`
+- `itemNumber`, default `3`

+The script splits the name on the deliniator and selects the `itemNumber` item in the new list for the search term.
+For instance, `some_file_name` would have a smart album called `name` made for it.